TheOliveOli38/theoliveoli-site/blog/posts/hackintosh.md

 Now, I do not own a Mac.
 Do I wish I did though?
 Of course.
 So I guess I gotta cope somehow... with the OpenCore Bootloader, some good old DIY-ing and a whole lot of trial and error!

 ## The machine
-The computer I am running macOS on is my daily driver laptop, a Dell Latitude E5470.
-And yes, it's not the Latitude 5480 (which I mention as being my daily driver [here](/blog/posts/hardware), as it is now once again.)
+The computer I am running macOS on is my daily driver laptop, a Dell Latitude E5470, which I mention as being my daily driver [here](/blog/posts/hardware).

 These are its specs:\
 CPU: Intel Core i5-6300U\
 GPU: Intel HD 520\
 RAM: 2x8GB DDR4 2133MHz\
 Storage: 256GB Intenso SATA 3 SSD\
-Display: 1366x768 60Hz IPS\
+Display: 1920x1080 60Hz IPS (1366x768 at the time of writing)\
 Wi-Fi card: Intel Wireless AC 8260 (Wi-Fi + BT)

 ## Why macOS over Windows?